-The TWUL directors have also considered the consequences of a temporary Trigger Event, a feature of the TWUL Group's Whole Business Securitisation ("WBS") structure.
-Consequences include, but are not limited to, a cash lockup and a prohibition from incurring additional debt other than utilisations from the existing bank facilities.
-The Trigger Event acts as an early warning sign that is structured to provide additional creditor protections.
+The TWUL Directors have also considered the consequences of a Trigger Event, a feature of the TWUL Group's Whole Business Securitisation ("WBS") structure.
+Consequences include, but are not limited to, a cash lockup and a prohibition from incurring additional debt other than utilisations from the existing committed facilities.
+A Trigger Event acts as an early warning sign that is structured to provide additional creditor protections.
 It is designed to maintain the TWUL Group's creditworthiness as such, it does not affect the TWUL Group's continued access to its significant existing bank facilities nor would it disrupt the TWUL Group's ability to trade.
-The cash lockup preserves the value of the TWUL Group which is in the interest of creditors and customers.
-Whilst prohibited from accessing new funding, the TWUL Group has significant bank facilities which the TWUL directors believe are sufficient to fund its programme and meet its obligations for the duration of a temporary Trigger Event over the assessment period.
+A cash lockup prevents distributions to protect the interests of creditors and customers.